 - difficulty going up steps or running

-Type 3 SMA doesn't generally alter a person’s life expectancy, but people with this type are at risk of becoming overweight.
+Type 3 SMA doesn’t generally alter a person’s life expectancy, but people with this type may have an increased risk of becoming overweight.
 Their bones may also become weak and break easily.

 When symptoms start